jamesliudotcc/docs/src/notes/giant-tcr-advanced-sl-disc.md

 drove the Viper.
 The lesson was, live your best life.

-It was also time to retire my Specialized Crux, since I wasn't racing it any more, and had gone through plenty.
+It was also time to retire my Specialized Crux, since I wasn't racing it any more, and it had gone through plenty.
 There were a bunch of misalignments as a result of some crashes along the way, but hey, it was a cyclocross bike, cyclocross bikes go through a lot.